“We can just feed her and she’ll get better, right?”

 I knew we were making progress.

-After awhile, we decided to take her outside, so I asked for a leash, looped it around her, and she gladly walked outside with me.
+After awhile, I decided to take her outside, so I asked for a leash, looped it around her, and she gladly walked outside with me.
 She was still scared, but I noticed right away her tail was no longer tucked between her legs.
 We walked quietly and slowly.
 I didn’t speak to her other than soothing sounds one would make when comforting a baby.
 Each time she came close, I touched her so she’d know my hand wasn’t one of anger or violence, but one of caring and love.

 We walked past another dog and she sniffed and greeted him quietly, even though he was bouncing around like a nut.
 So far, so good.
 We stayed out a bit longer, then decided that was enough excitement for the day and walked her back to the kennel.